Does Arizona recognize a “Right of Publicity.”

 It seems clear to this Court that a celebrity's interest in his name and likeness is unequaled and has been recognized as such by more than half the states in this country.
 The Court sees no reason why a claim for invasion of the right of publicity should not be recognized in Arizona.
 The Court applies the elements set forth in Eastwood (infra at pp. 1111-1112) and finds that the Plaintiff adequately stated a claim against the Defendant for violation of his right of publicity.

-So it does appear a Plaintiff in an Arizona Court can claim a right to publicity and assert that as a cause of action.
-The facts of your case need to be examined closely, and you may have other rights such as invasion of privacy, passing off, trademark infringement or other causes of action.
+So it does appear a Plaintiff in an Arizona Court can claim a right of publicity and assert that as a cause of action.
+The facts of your case need to be examined closely, as do potential defenses such as first amendment, and you may have other rights such as invasion of privacy, passing off, trademark infringement or other causes of action.

-So, if you believe you have a right of publicity case that needs to be examined our litigation and trial lawyers can review your case for monetary potential.
-Call us at (877) 276-5084.
-Our initial consultations are free, and we are able to take some cases on a full or partial contingency.
+So, if you believe you have a right of publicity case that needs to be examined Call us at (877) 276-5084.
+Our initial consultations are free, and we may be able to take these types of cases on a full or partial contingency or hourly arrangement.